WAMO (AM)

 WAMO (660 kHz) is a commercial AM radio station licensed to Wilkinsburg, Pennsylvania, and serving the Pittsburgh metropolitan area.
-It broadcasts an Urban Contemporary radio format.
-It is owned by Martz Communications Group and is operated by Audacy, Inc., under a local marketing agreement (LMA).
+It broadcasts an urban contemporary radio format, is owned by the Martz Communications Group and is operated by Audacy, Inc., under a local marketing agreement (LMA).

+Its studios and AM transmitter are located in Braddock, east of Pittsburgh.

 By day, WAMO is powered at 1,400 watts.
-To protect the nighttime signal of Class A WFAN in New York City on the same frequency, WAMO is a daytimer, required to go off the air at night.
-Its studios and AM transmitter are located in Braddock east of Pittsburgh.
+To protect the nighttime signal of Class A station WFAN in New York City on the same frequency, WAMO is a daytimer, required to go off the air at night.
 Programming is also heard on 250-watt FM translator W297BU (107.3 MHz) in Pittsburgh.
 It uses the FM dial position in its moniker WAMO 107.3.